-Typically ulcerative colitis manifests in young adults (15-40 years of age) and is more prevalent in males 1,3.
+Typically ulcerative colitis manifests in young adults (15-40 years of age) and is more prevalent in males but the onset of disease after age of 50 is also common 1,3,5.
 A combination of environmental and genetic factors are thought to play a role in the pathogenesis, although the condition remains idiopathic.

-Unlike Crohn's disease which is characteristically a transmural disease, ulcerative colitis is usually limited to the mucosa 1.
-Chronic disease is associated with a significantly elevated malignancy risk, of up to 0.5-1.0% per year after 10 years of disease.
+Unlike Crohn disease which is characteristically a transmural disease, ulcerative colitis is usually limited to the mucosa and submucosa 5.
+Chronic disease is associated with a significantly elevated malignancy risk, of up to 0.5-1.0% per year after 10 years of the disease.

 The diagnosis is often made with endoscopy, which also allows biopsy of any suspicious areas.

 - 70-80% of patients with PSC develop inflammatory bowel disease

 - 87% of these develop ulcerative colitis